The idea of wild swimming, even for the briefest of dips, appeals to many people, and Snowdon (Yr Wyddfa) offers a perfect backdrop.

 Another contender for wild swimming is Llyn Ffynnon y Gwas (Snowdon’s third largest lake), passed half-way up the Snowdon Ranger Path.

-Water activities should be undertaken with care.
-Note that the water temperature in these lakes and rivers, even in summer, never gets into double figures, so is always cold.
-It is also unwise to swim alone at these locations, and note that, should an emergency arise, there is no mobile phone reception.
+NOTE – Water activities should be undertaken with considerable care.
+The water temperature in Snowdon’s lakes and rivers, even in summer, never gets into double figures, so is always cold, and having felt the temperature, many would-be swimmers will prefer just to paddle!
+It is also unwise to swim alone at these locations.
+Note also that, should an emergency arise, there is probably no mobile phone reception.

 The falls and pools on the Watkin Path